cjteeter/cjteeter.github.io/writing_portfolio.md

 show-avatar: true
 ---

-Over the last five years, I have contributed writing and research to analytically-inclined baseball websites.
-Here you can find links to some of what I consider my best work.
+Below you can find links to some of what I consider the best work that I contributed to analytically-inclined baseball websites.
 The articles are listed reverse-chronologically.

 - <a href = "http://boston.locals.baseballprospectus.com/2017/05/09/when-the-strikeout-never-comes/" target = "_blank"> When the Strikeout Never Comes</a>
 (BP Boston; May 9, 2017)